Trans Canada Motorcycle Expedition

 You need to be physically fit and healthy and also take the necessary health precautions.
 It is essential for you to consult your doctor or travel clinic for up-to-date medical travel information prior of travel, particularly if you have a pre-existing medical condition.
 For up-to-date medical advice you may wish to use the Medical Advisory Service for Travellers Abroad “MASTA” https://www.masta-travel-health.com/, the NHS website http://www.fitfortravel.nhs.uk/home.aspx or NaTHNaC https://travelhealthpro.org.uk/.

 Please note that when we are remote on this route (for eg riding the Trans Labrador Highway), emergency services often may be a long distance away, with the associated long response times.
 Equally the medical facilities in remote settlements may not have the same level of medical infrastructure that you would find in a main town or city.
 Please do not book this trip if this unduly concerns you.
-We recommend that you take out Global Rescue Membership for field rescue in remote locations in case of any accident which causes serious injury, as this may result in a quicker transportation time to hospital.

 First Aid Training